honeydipper/honeydipper/DEVELOPER.md

 the life cycle of the driver.
 A call to the *Run()* method will start the event loop to receive communication from the daemon.

-There are 3 types of hooks offered by the driver helper objects.
+There are 4 types of hooks offered by the driver helper objects.
  * Lifecycle events
  * Message handler
  * RPC handler
+ * Command handler

 Note that the *waitAndSendDummyEvent* method is assigned to *Start hook*.
 The *Start hook* needs to return immediately, so the method luanches another event loop in a go routine and return the control to the